 Urban Planning/American Studies

 This program combines into two and one-half years of study (plus time required for the M.A.
-Thesis) the normal two-year Master of Urban Planning degree offered by the School of Architecture and Urban Design (48 credit hours) and the normal one-year Master of Arts degree in American Studies (30 credit hours) offered by the College of Liberal Arts and Sciences.
+Thesis) the normal two-year Master of Urban Planning degree offered by the School of Public Affairs & Administration (48 credit hours) and the normal one-year Master of Arts degree in American Studies (30 credit hours) offered by the College of Liberal Arts and Sciences.
 A program of 60 credit hours is required.
 This program is designed for students who intend to engage in planning for the arts, cultural activities and facilities, and historic preservation within urban communities.

-This four-year program leads to the Master of Urban Planning and the Master of Architecture degree within the School of Architecture, Design, and Planning.
-Applicants must meet graduate admission requirements of both departments.
+This four-year program leads to the Master of Urban Planning in the School of Public Affairs & Administration and the Master of Architecture degree within the School of Architecture, Design, and Planning.
+Applicants must meet graduate admission requirements of both schools.
 Students pursuing the Master of Architecture may apply to the joint degree program during but not past their second year of study.
 Students pursuing the Master of Urban Planning may apply to the joint degree program during but not past their first year of study.
 Please note: this degree is designed for students who have already earned a baccalaureate degree.

 Urban Planning/Public Administration

 This program combines into 69 credit hours the normal coursework required for the Master of Urban Planning (48 credit hours) and the Master of Public Administration (37 credit hours).
 A student pursuing the degrees separately would require four years of coursework.
 The joint degree requires three years to complete, including summers.
 Admission to the Master of Public Administration program is very limited and only occurs in the Summer semester.